 Course profile: the flattest course on this list

 What better place to plan your next BQ than one of the nation’s foremost planned communities?
-Named one of “America’s prettiest neighborhoods” by Forbes, Celebration is a Disney-developed community located a stone’s throw from the Magic Kingdom.
+Named one of “America’s prettiest neighborhoods” by Forbes, Celebration is a Disney-developed community located just down the road from the Magic Kingdom.
 “It’s Norman Rockwell in the gator swamps, and the houses are beautiful!” says Mark Sedenquest, founder of RoadTripAmerica.com.
 As are your chances for a Boston Qualifier on its marathon course, which ranks as the flattest on this list and seems designed specifically to get you to the after party as fast as possible.
-With street names like Celebration Ave, Celebration Blvd and Celebration Place, the two-loop course gives its runners plenty to smile about, as will the post-race food and massages.
+With street names like Celebration Ave, Celebration Blvd and Celebration Place, the two-loop course gives its runners plenty to smile about, as will the post-race food and terrific swag.
 And because it’s Central Florida, you can count on mild winter weather.
 Like eating chocolate in Hershey, we like the karma of chasing BQ glory in a town called Celebration.

 Course profile: gradual descent (900 ft) with one uphill in miles 5–6

-For an early season Boston Qualifier or an easy excuse to escape the dead of winter, Mesa-Phoenix is tough to beat.
+For an early-season Boston Qualifier or an easy excuse to escape the dead of winter, the Mesa Marathon is tough to beat.
 The point-to-point course starts below the whitewashed Phoenix sign on Usery Mountain and descends gradually (with one uphill jag in mile 6) through low desert terrain where saguaro cacti, cholla and brittlebush are ubiquitous spectators.
-With its net elevation loss of 900 feet, Mesa-Phoenix is kinder on the quads than some of the steeper downhill marathons.
+With its net elevation loss of 900 feet, Mesa is kinder on the quads than some of the steeper downhill marathons.
 Nonetheless, the organizers go the extra mile to take care of their finishers with post-race massages, cool towels and soak tubs plus assorted snacks.
-Don’t underestimate the dry desert air, and do wear a visor to protect against the winter sun — you can replace it with the free visor all Boston Qualifiers receive at the finish to celebrate their accomplishment.
-All races have sold out in each of the past five years, so you’ll want to register early to avoid being left out in the cold.
+Don’t underestimate the dry desert air, and do wear a hat to protect against the winter sun — you can replace it with the free hat all Boston Qualifiers receive at the finish to celebrate their accomplishment.
+All races have sold out in each of the past eight years, so you’ll want to register early to avoid being left out in the cold.